OneAndonlyFinbar/DBM-OAuth2/README.md

 Prerequisites: Web server w/ PHP installed, SQL database
 <br>
 For use with Discord Bot Maker v1.6.10 using discord.js@v1.12
+<br><br>

+With this mod you can store a users id, email, and guilds from oauth2

 # Installation